KeiraOMG0/discord-self-bot/readme.md

 Deletes messages in the specified channel.

 channel_id: The ID of the channel where you want to delete messages.
 limit: The number of messages to delete.
-(Maximum: 100)
 Example:

 !delete 123456789012345678 50